cedlemo/Tortosa/README.md

 bell_audible=false
 ```

 With this part you can set the parameters for the VteTerminal widget.
-This widget can handle background transparency.
-If you define a background color with an alpha channel, Tortosa get the alpha value and set the corresponding opacity value.
-You can override this value using the opacity key (0 to 65535).
-User must provide a full palette color (16 colors) for the moment otherwise the value won't be used. background_saturation and background_tint_color only work with background_image. background_image key value must be a full path.
+This widget can't handle background transparency anymore.
+User must provide a full palette color (16 colors) for the moment otherwise the value won't be used.

 ```
 ########################################